 Learn about local ordinances that may indicate which tree species you can plant, if any, between the sidewalk and street.
 Figure 8 shows live oak trees that are doing quadruple cooling duty in an Orlando, Florida, neighborhood.
 First, the oaks are shading the townhomes.
 Second, they are shading the sidewalk.
 Third, they are shading parked cars, reducing the need for extra vehicle air conditioner use.
 And fourth, they are shading the roadway, helping keep neighborhood temperatures cooler.
 Street shade trees require maintenance.
 When young, these trees had branches cut regularly to avoid hitting pedestrians and vehicles.
 Depending on soil and species, street tree roots may cause uplift of sidewalks or road surfaces, although no such problems are visible here.
 The neighborhood has underground utilities so the tree canopy is not interfering with overhead utility wires.

 How to Use Landscaping to Reduce Cooling Load on a Home

 There are many ways that landscaping can be used to reduce the cooling load on a house (see Figure 9).

 - In the summer, the sun hits the east and west sides of a home most directly, followed by the south exposure.
 For shading, eastern and western exposures should receive greatest emphasis.
 Southern exposures should receive the next greatest emphasis, and northern exposures are least important.

 - Windows and skylights are the highest priority for shading, followed by roofs and walls.
 Shading roofs and skylights with landscaping may not be practical in many instances.
-Shading windows will have a much greater cooling effect than simply shading walls (See Reducing Solar Heat Gain through Windows and Skylights).
+Shading windows will have a much greater cooling effect than simply shading walls (See Shading and Solar Control for Windows and Skylights).